Introduction to LaMa

 col = color[s[1:200]])

-Inference for HMMs is more difficult compared to e.g. regression modeling, as the observations are not independent.
-We would like to estimate model parameters via maximum likelihood estimation, due to the nice properties possessed by the maximum likelihood estimator.
-However, computing the HMM likelihood for observed data points \(x_1, \dots, x_T\) is not a trivial task, as we do not observe the underlying states.
+Inference for HMMs is more difficult compared to e.g. regression modelling as the observations are not independent.
+We want to estimate model parameters via maximum likelihood estimation, due to the nice properties possessed by the maximum likelihood estimator.
+However, computing the HMM likelihood for observed data points \(x_1, \dots, x_T\) is a non-trivial task as we do not observe the underlying states.
 We thus need to sum out all possible state sequences which would be infeasible for general state processes.
 We can, however, exploit the Markov property and thus calculate the likelihood recursively as a matrix product using the so-called forward algorithm.
 In closed form, the HMM likelihood then becomes

-# calculate all state-dependent probabilities outside the forward algorithm
+# calculating all state-dependent probabilities outside the forward algorithm

 allprobs = matrix(1, length(x), 2)